 As part of our commitment to promoting a balanced lifestyle, we offer a variety of after school activities.
 Please click on the link below to see what is being currently offered.
 [ASA]

 As well as the school after school activities, the Canggu Club offers a variety of sporting activities for students.

 If you would like to make enquiries about enrolling your child in KS3, please contact our Admissions team: firstname.lastname@example.org.

 In KS3, students begin to hone their interests and passions.
 We offer a wide variety of events for our diverse student body.
 These activities are designed to engage students in our vibrant school community while providing opportunities to learn, to grow, to lead and to have fun.

 Students are invited to join a variety of clubs, including Model United Nations (MUN), the Global Initiatives Network (GIN) Conference, South East Asian Mathematics Competition (SEAMC), Student Council, and the Events Committee.
-Students can join the Yearbook Committee or the Magazine Committee to create long-lasting documents shared within our school community.
+Students can join the Yearbook Committee to create long-lasting documents shared within our school community.

 In the second semester, a large number of students are involved in our Secondary production.
 Actors, backstage crew, lighting and sound technicians, set and costume designers, and more, work for months to stage a fantastic show for the entire school community.
 This is one of the highlights of the year!

 The Swimming Carnival, the School Cross-Country Race and Sports Day are events for our students to engage in fitness for enjoyment and demonstrate positive sportsmanship during competition with peers.

 In Term 3, we celebrate the unique Balinese festival of Nyepi.
 Year 7 students create an Ogoh-Ogoh for the school parade, working from the design stage all the way through production and presentation.
 During the year, we also celebrate other cultural festivals, such as Chinese New Year and Idul Fitri.